Fusion-Lightguns/LGChuck/README.md

-# WiiChuck
+# LGChuck
+## Info
-An Arduino library for talking to every extension controller made for the Wii including the Nunchuk and Classic Controller over I²C.
+- An Arduino library for talking to every extension controller made for the Wii including the Nunchuk and Classic Controller over I²C.
+- This is a ork of Wiichuck
+- This version of Wiichuck is made to use with Lightguns mainly.

 ## Supported Controllers: